What is the difference between CISSP CAT and CISSP Linear examinations?

 What if I do not have the required experience to become a CISSP?

 In case you do not have the required experience by the time you pass the exam, you can become an Associate of (ISC)2.
-You will then have six years to earn the required experience for the CISSP credential.
+You will then have six years to earn the required experience to become a Certified CISSP.

 Will I need to be recertified?

 Yes, you will need to recertify every three years.
 For this purpose, you need to earn 120 continuing professional education (CPE) credits and pay an Annual Maintenance Fee (AMF).
 You only need to pay a single AMF for all your (ISC)2 certifications.

 What is the Online Endorsement Application?

 Candidates who pass the CISSP certification exam will need to start the online Endorsement Application.
 This process entails having your application endorsed and signed by an active (ISC)2 credential holder.
 If you do not know someone, (ISC)2 will act as your endorser.
 This process should be completed within nine months.
 You may also be subjected to an audit and prompted to provide additional information for verification.